TheDarKnight46/LabSeq/README.md

 ```shell script
 mvn compile quarkus:dev
 ```
+> [!NOTE]
-> **_NOTE:_** To configure maven, follow the README file bundled with the maven download or this guide for Windows https://phoenixnap.com/kb/install-maven-windows.
+> To configure maven, follow the README file bundled with the maven download or this guide for Windows https://phoenixnap.com/kb/install-maven-windows.

 The Quarkus app is now running at http://localhost:8080.
 For the purposes of this challenge neither the IP nor the Port were changed.